markuskuehnle/bias-fairness-mvp/README.md

 ## To Discuss
 - Changed "Age" in the MVP to "YearsExperience" as selection parameter
+- Should it be possible to continue with the next selection round, without selecting the specified number of candidates?
 - How many applicants should be contained in the data?
 - How many applicants are suggested in the frontend for the user?
 - XAI: Is the candidate stored with original or changed attributes?

 Tech:
 - How to store user decision?